Spring Garden Revival

 Stormwater Management & Pollinator Protection in Compliance with Bridgewater's Environmental Initiatives

-Bridgewater complies with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards to prevent fertilizer and pesticide runoff.
-Best management practices include applying fertilizers based on soil tests, using slow-release products, and avoiding application before heavy rain.
+Bridgewater’s stormwater management aligns with MassDEP Stormwater Standards and the Clean Water Act.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests, using slow-release formulations, and avoiding application before heavy rain.
 Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch flower beds with 2-4 inches of organic material to prevent erosion.
-Native plantings support pollinators and wildlife, providing food and shelter for bees, butterflies, and songbirds.
-Leave perennial stalks through winter for overwintering insects, and coordinate with local pollinator initiatives such as MA Audubon.
-These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Bridgewater's sustainability goals.
+Mulch beds with 2-4 inches of organic material to prevent erosion.
+Support pollinators by planting native species, leaving perennial stalks through winter, and coordinating with MA Audubon and local initiatives.
+These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Bridgewater’s sustainability goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs